Solar System Trivia

 Astronomy Trivia

-Question: In which century was the first asteroid discovered?
+Question: In which century did astronomers spot the very first asteroid and go, “Wait, that’s not a star!”?

 Answer: 19th